 Why so much talk about maple syrup?

-Ever since my husband tapped our first maple tree, I’ve been intrigued by the notion that we enjoy amazing sweetness–in liquid, granules, candies, and even smooth cream spread–that we’ve harvested from a tree right in our own backyard.
-If you’ve liked reading any of my posts about our DIY maple syrup experiences, you’ll love my new book that’s currently in production: Beautiful Sugar (how to make maple products & bake with them beautifully).
-Not only will it be the perfect guide for anyone who wants to try making backyard syrup, but no maple tree taping is required in order to fall in love with this book.
-It will include fascinating historical facts about maple syrup production, as well as details on how everyone can make maple sugar and maple cream (YUM!) right in their own kitchen, using real maple syrup that can be purchased in any store.
-Be sure to follow along here on SoulyRested, then you’ll be one of the first to know when my new book hits the presses!
+Ever since we tapped our first maple tree, I’ve been intrigued by the notion that we enjoy amazing sweetness–in liquid, granules, candies, and even smooth cream spread–harvested from a tree.
+So my new book, available this fall, Sweet Maple, is the perfect how-to guide for anyone who wants to try making backyard syrup, but no maple tree tapping is required in order to fall in love with this book.
+It will include fascinating historical facts, an irresistible chapter of amazing maple-sweet recipes, and full directions for making maple sugar and maple cream, using real maple syrup you can purchase if you don’t make your own.
+Be sure to follow along here on my blog if you’d like to receive a notice as soon as Sweet Maple is available.

-I have a Resource Library to share with you.
+I have a free Resource Library to share with you

-In the mean time, my Resource Library is chocked full of free resources, so take a second to follow along here on SoulyRested and you’ll have instant access.
-In my Resource Library, You can snag a FREE 7-page, chock-full-of-information printable that will get you started on an unbelievably easy, unlimitedly rewarding journey of nature study with a child.
-The free printable even includes an ID page for studying mammals.
-So, welcome to my New England homestead, where the floorboards creak, the barn roof sags, the lights and water are not always guaranteed to work, the land is rocky and unforgiving, and yet it is perfect.
+So, welcome to my centuries-old New England homestead, where the floorboards creak, the barn roof sags, the lights and water are not always guaranteed to work, the land is rocky and unforgiving, and yet it is perfect.
 Because it is where God has placed my family.
 And I’d love to have you join me on this part of the journey.